 High home humidity can be attributed to several factors, the first being the design and construction of your home.
 Insulation, caulking, weatherstripping, airtightness and ventilation can determine how humid your home is at any given time.

 The second contributing factor is your home’s HVAC system or air conditioning unit.
 If the air conditioning unit’s capacity is greater than necessary for your home, it will cool the space very quickly.
 This will result in the unit frequently turning on and off which prevents the evaporator coil in the AC unit from helping dehumidify the air.
-This process requires the AC unit to be on for a certain amount of time.
-Thus, high humidity is created.

 The third source of high indoor moisture levels is a host of indoor activities.
-That is, daily home activities such as cooking, drying laundry, washing your dishes and taking a bath or shower.
-These moisture-increasing activities combined with a lack of insulation can create high home humidity levels any season.
+That is daily home activities such as cooking, drying laundry, washing your dishes and taking a bath or shower.
+These moisture-increasing activities combined with a lack of insulation can create high home humidity levels in any season.

 Speaking of seasons, weather is another contributing high home humidity source.
 This may be fairly obvious, but hotter states in subtropical climates such as Florida or Georgia on average have higher indoor humidity levels than states in colder climates.

-How To Decrease Humidity Levels in Your Home?
+How To Decrease Humidity Levels in Your Home

 - Weatherstripping: Apply weatherstripping to windows and doors to create an airtight seal that prevents air from escaping and outdoor humidity from entering.
 (Keep in mind, airtight homes are another reason to consider mechanical ventilation!)

 - AC Unit Size: Appropriately size your air conditioning unit based on the square footage of your home.

 - Caulking: Caulk areas frequently exposed to moisture (e.g., bathtubs, sinks, toilets and faucets).
 You may want to consider caulking windows as well.